China stock rout batters Asian firms linked to giant economy

 A strong yen hurts the competitiveness of exporters, and China is a big market for Japanese manufacturers.

-More directly, Japanese firms which benefited from record numbers of Chinese tourists are now bracing for the prospect many will now stay away.
+More directly, Japanese firms which benefitted from record numbers of Chinese tourists are now bracing for the prospect many will now stay away.

 “There are growing concerns about whether inbound demand will be affected,” said Dairo Murata, an analyst at JP Morgan.
 “Shares of big brands that depend on inbound tourism for profits are seeing a relatively large depreciation.”